jkeohan/react-intro-to-props/README.md

 #### Creating Multiple Cards

-Now that we have the data we can now loop over it and render as many `Card Components` as we need and pass the data down to from parent > child as many levels deep as needed.
+With the data in hand we can now loop over the array and render as many `Card Components` as we need and pass them the props needed for each card.

-Inside of the `App` Component we will now loop over the `cardsArr` array and create multiple Cards in one shot.
+Inside of the `App` Component we will loop over the `cardsArr` array and create multiple Cards in one shot.

 Each prop is defined on it's own and passed it's corresponding value.